-We have developed and tested an analytical mechanistic model for wind dispersal of seeds based on the utmost simplified representation of canopy turbulence.
-This analytical solution maintains mechanistic properties and has a shape of a Wald (Inverse Gaussian) distribution.
-The resulting model (WALD) provides, for the first time, an analytical expression for calculating the escape probability of seeds from the forest canopy top, which were shown to be necessary conditions for LDD in other studies (Nathan et al. 2002b).
+We have developed and tested an analytical mechanistic model for wind dispersal of seeds based on the simplest possible representation of canopy turbulence.
+This analytical solution maintains mechanistic properties and has a shape of a Wald (inverse Gaussian) distribution.
+The resulting model (WALD) provides, for the first time, an analytical expression for calculating probability that seeds escape from the forest canopy top, which was shown to be a necessary condition for LDD in other studies (Nathan et al. 2002a).

-We tested the realism and applicability of the WALD model by comparing simulated data to measured data from several different data sets, including data on forest trees, heathland shrubs and herbaceous grassland plants.
-For each data set, the WALD model predicted realistic dispersal patterns, whether the model was used to predict seed dispersal distances from measured plant and wind parameters or whether the inverse approach was used, predicting wind parameters from measured dispersal distances.
+We tested the realism and applicability of the WALD model by comparing simulated to measured data from several different data sets, including data on forest trees, heathland shrubs, and herbaceous grassland plants.
+For each data set, the WALD model predicted realistic dispersal patterns whether the model was used to predict seed dispersal distances from measured plant and wind parameters or the inverse approach was used, predicting wind parameters from measured dispersal distances.
 We conclude from our results that the WALD model adequately describes seed dispersal by wind and performs better than previously existing analytical mechanistic models.
-It should be noted, however, that all measured dispersal data do not include rare LDD events and no mechanistic model, analytical or not, has been tested against measured LDD data so far.
+It should be noted, however, that all measured dispersal data do not include rare LDD events and that no mechanistic model, analytical or not, has been tested against measured LDD data so far.

-We also showed that the asymptotic behavior of WALD for large distances from the seed source can be fat-tailed.
-We noted that other analytical models, such as the tilted Gaussian plume (with x dependent $\sigma_3$ ) and the solution to the advection-diffusion equation exhibit tails that are "heavier" than WALD when $V_t \rightarrow 0$ .
+We also showed that the asymptotic behavior of WALD for large distances from the seed source can be fat tailed.
+We noted that other analytical models, such as the tilted Gaussian plume (with x-dependent σ_3) and the solution to the advection-diffusion equation, exhibit tails that are "heavier" than those from WALD when $V_t \rightarrow 0$.
 However, those models do not admit a finite variance for (infinitely) large distances.
-For finite $\sigma$ (i.e. turbulent flows), the WALD kernel admits a finite variance for large distances.
+For finite σ (i.e., turbulent flows), the WALD kernel admits a finite variance for large distances.